-- 8279.5. (a) The Superintendent-of Public Instruction shall contract with a nonprofit organization to serve as a financial intermediary.
-The nonprofit organization shall have staff who have expertise in financing and capital expansion, are knowledgeable about the child care early learning and educational support field, and have the ability to develop and implement a plan to increase the availability of financing to renovate, expand, and construct child day care facilities, both in-day eare centers and family-day child care homes. - (b) The financial intermediary selected by the Superintendent of Public Instruction shall undertake activities designed to increase funds available from the private and public sectors for the financing of child day care facilities.
-These activities shall include, but are not limited to, all of the following: - (1) Soliciting capital grants and program-related investments from foundations and corporations. - (2) Building partnerships with foundations and corporations.
+- SEC.
+81. Section 8279.5 of the Education Code is amended to read: - 8279.5. (a) The Superintendent shall contract with a nonprofit organization to serve as a financial intermediary.
+The nonprofit organization shall have staff who have expertise in financing and capital expansion, are knowledgeable about the early learning and educational support field, and have the ability to develop and implement a plan to increase the availability of financing to renovate, expand, and construct child day care facilities, both in centers and family child care homes. - (b) The financial intermediary selected by the Superintendent shall undertake activities designed to increase funds available from the private and public sectors for the financing of child day care facilities.
+These activities shall include, but are not limited to, allof the following:

-(3) Developing lending commitments, linked deposits, and other financing programs with conventional financial institutions.

-- (4) Coordinating private sources of capital with existing public sector sources of financing for child day care facilities, including, but not limited to, the Department of Housing and Community Development and the California Infrastructure and Economic Development Bank. - (5) Coordinating financing efforts with the technical assistance provided by the regional resource centers described in Provision 7(d) of Item 6110-196-0001 of the Budget Act of 1999, and other local entities that work with potential providers. - (c) This section shall only be implemented to the extent that funds are appropriated for this purpose in the annual Budget Act.
+- (1) Soliciting capital grants and program-related investments from foundations and corporations. - (2) Building partnerships with foundations and corporations. - (3) Developing lending commitments, linked deposits, and other financing programs with conventional financial institutions. - (4) Coordinating private sources of capital with existing public sector sources of financing for child day care facilities, including, but not limited to, the Department of Housing and Community Development and the California Infrastructure and Economic Development Bank. - (5) Coordinating financing efforts with the technical assistance provided by the regional resource centers described in Provision 7(d) of Item 6110-196-0001 of the Budget Act of 1999, and other local entities that work with potential providers. - (c) This section shall only be implemented to the extent that funds are appropriated for this purpose in the annual Budget Act.
 SEC.
-81. Section 8279.7 of the Education Code is amended to read: - 8279.7. (a) The Legislature recognizes the importance of providing-quality child care high-quality early learning and educational support services.
-It is, therefore, the intent of the Legislature to assist counties in improving the retention and professional growth of qualified-child care instructional employees who work directly with children who receive state-subsidized-child care early learning and educational support services. - (b) It is further the intent of the Legislature, in amending this section during the 2009-10 Regular Session, to address the unique challenges of the County of Los Angeles, in which an estimated 60,000 low-income children receive subsidized-child care in nonstate-funded child care settings and an additional 50,000 eligible children are waiting for subsidized services. - (c) (1) Except as provided in paragraph (2), the funds appropriated for the purposes of this section by paragraph (11) of Schedule (b) of Item 6110-196-0001 of Section 2.00 of the Budget Act of 2000 (Chapter 52 of the Statutes of 2000), and that are described in subdivision (i) of Provision 7 of that item, and any other funds appropriated for purposes of this section, shall be allocated to local-child care and development planning councils based on the percentage of state-subsidized, center-based child care direct classroom services funds received in that county, and shall be used to address the retention of qualified child care instructional employees in state-subsidized-child care centers.
+81. - SEC.
+82. Section 8279.7 of the Education Code is amended to read: - 8279.7. (a) The Legislature recognizes the importance of providing high-quality early learning and educational support services.
+It is, therefore, the intent of the Legislature to assist counties in improving the retention and professional growth of qualified instructional employees who work directly with children who receive state-subsidized early learning and educational support services. - (b) It is further the intent of the Legislature, in amending this section during the 2009-10 Regular Session, to address the unique challenges of the County of Los Angeles, in which an estimated 60,000 low-income children receive subsidized care in nonstate-funded child care settings and an additional 50,000 eligible children are waiting for subsidized services. - (c) (1) Except as provided in paragraph (2), the funds appropriated for the purposes of this section by paragraph (11) of Schedule (b) of Item 6110-196-0001 of Section 2.00 of the Budget Act of 2000 (Chapter 52 of the Statutes of 2000), and that are described in subdivision (i) of Provision 7 of that item, and any other funds appropriated for purposes of this section, shall be allocated to local planning councils based on the percentage of state-subsidized, direct classroom services funds received in that county, and shall be used to address the retention of qualified instructional employees in state-subsidized centers.